Celebrating Over 50 years in business

 Radiators came in a grey or white primer finish and sadly thermostatic radiator valves, if fitted, often stuck shut after being off during the hot summers.
-Whilst we are approaching a half century later, for many of us the memory still remains of walking in the shadow of an engineer proudly carrying his dust sheet in one hand and a metal tool box containing mysterious items such as a ‘U’ gauge, pump pliers, stilsons, footprints together with neon, flat and ‘phillips’ screw drivers, in the other.
+Over half a century has passed, for many of us the memory still remains of walking in the shadow of an engineer proudly carrying his dust sheet in one hand and a metal tool box containing mysterious items such as a ‘U’ gauge, pump pliers, stilsons, footprints together with neon, flat and ‘phillips’ screw drivers, in the other.

 Central Heating Systems

 Boilers used to dominate a kitchen, now where we fit boilers and how we control our heating systems has changed beyond all we could have thought it possible, boilers are smaller, lighter and much more fuel efficient with modern flue systems allowing a boiler to be fitted almost anywhere in your home.
 Not all hot water cylinders require an additional cold water storage cistern in the roof space, some can be fitted directly to the mains water supply.
 Both types are pre-insulated meaning that either type of hot water storage system will minimise heat loss allowing the stored water to stay warmer longer and not dry the towels or bed sheets stored in the ‘airing cupboard’.
 Combination boilers will eliminate the need to store both hot and cold water, sometimes freeing valuable storage space and meaning that you often only heat the water as it is being used.